New Testament people named John: John of Ephesus

 Patristic sources from as early as the 2nd century widely attest to a certain John, a disciple of Jesus, who lived to old age in Ephesus, and to whom all the Johannine works are ascribed.

-Whether such a man existed, which works he wrote, whether this figure has been confused or conflated with a second John, and whether he is identical with John son of Zebedee or any other John in the New Testament are all matters of intense controversy.
+The Catholic and Eastern Orthodox traditions are consistent in upholding the John's identity, authorship (of at least the Gospel of John and the first Epistle) and relation to Christ; he is Saint John the Apostle.
+Outside those traditions, however, whether such a man existed, which works he wrote, whether this figure has been confused or conflated with a second John, and whether he is identical with John son of Zebedee or any other John in the New Testament are all matters of intense controversy.

 Irenaeus (c.
 180), who cites from Papias and “the elders” and also personally knew Polycarp of Smyrna, another disciple of John of Ephesus, is widely considered the most reliable authority we have on this John.
 In our first extant description of all four Gospels, Irenaeus concludes:

 Here, John the Evangelist is clearly identified with the Beloved Disciple and located in Ephesus.
 Elsewhere Irenaeus unmistakably cites this same John as author of the Epistles and Revelation as well.
 Irenaeus also speaks of the aged John surviving in Ephesus until the time of Trajan (98–117), which would be about 70 years after the Crucifixion.

 Polycrates of Ephesus (c.
 190) is another especially respected source on John, writing of his own relative and predecessor (following the Philip the Apostle):

 Polycrates is in accord with Irenaeus, but seems to additionally identify John with the high-priestly John in Acts.

 The earliest evidence on the identity of this John is from Papias of Hierapolis, a “hearer of John” writing c.
 100, whose work survives only in fragments quoted by others.
 Papias writes:

 So, Papias refers first to John the Apostle, listed with his brother and others of the Twelve, whose words the elders had handed down to him, and then to John the Elder, another disciple of Jesus, who was himself still being heard.
 Though some have interpreted these as two references to the same John, Bauckham argues that Papias is clearly distinguishing them.
 Papias then goes on to cite “the Elder” (just as the Second and Third Epistles are addressed from) on the origins of the Gospels of Mark and Matthew at least, and also to cite from the First Epistle and Revelation.